Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is logged in

 **Postconditions:**
-* The display switches to the building mode screen
+* The display switched to the building mode screen
-* The cursor of the user is in the simple brick field by default
+* The cursor of the user was placed in the simple brick field by default

 ---